Steigner/Siemens-LOGO-Workshop/README.md

 ```

+The Software platform for virtualization for the solution is **Docker Compose**.

 ## Case

 Individual sensors and control parts (temp. sensors, motors, etc.) are connected to the Logo!
-This control unit then communicates with Node-Red using Snap7 communication where the control logic is designed with one-touch web-based visualization.
+This control unit then communicates with Node-Red using Snap7 communication where the control logic is designed in Node-Red software and via dashboard package is generated very simple web-based visualization.

 ## Hardware